CDRT/docs/reference/sdbm.md

 No longer requires user interaction if a call to clear the TPM was performed.
 In other words, no more pressing F9!

 ## Supported Systems
+*(These systems were the supported systems at the original writing of this article.
+It is expected that this feature will continue to be inlcuded in follow-on models.)*

 ### L-Series
 L14/15 (Intel)